Photo credit: Marsh Kove Media

 For smaller weddings, our Quaker House Living Room offers a more intimate space for your ceremony, seating up to 40 people.
 It is a simple yet elegant space in a historic home, complete with vintage style furniture and a working fireplace (which you may use for an additional cleaning cost).

-For smaller or larger weddings, beautiful gardens and terraces for an outdoor ceremony—and you may rent a tent in case of rain.
+For smaller or larger weddings, beautiful gardens and terraces make for a beautiful outdoor ceremony—and you may rent a tent in case of rain.

 An easy transition from the ceremony to your reception: